vmware-archive/vsphere-storage-for-kubernetes/documentation/existing.md

 * Reload kubelet systemd unit file using ```systemctl daemon-reload```
 * Restart kubelet service using ```systemctl restart kubelet.service```

-* If controller-Manager is running in the container, kill and restart controller-Manager container.
+* If controller-Manager is running in the container, restart controller-Manager container.
 If controller-Manager is running as service, restart service for controller-Manager.

 ```
 root@kubernetes-master [ ~ ]# docker ps | grep controller